IBM/vr-speech-sandbox-cardboard/README.md

 In [IBM Cloud](https://console.ng.bluemix.net/):

 1. Create a [Speech-To-Text](https://console.ng.bluemix.net/catalog/speech-to-text/) service instance.
-2. Create a [Assistant](https://console.ng.bluemix.net/catalog/services/conversation/) service instance.
+2. Create an [Assistant](https://console.ng.bluemix.net/catalog/services/conversation/) service instance.
 3. Once you see the services in the Dashboard, select the Assistant service you created and click the !["Launch Tool"](/doc/source/images/workspace_launch.png?raw=true) button.
 4. After logging into the Assistant Tool, click the !["Import"](/doc/source/images/import_icon.png?raw=true) button.
 5. Import the Assistant [`workspace.json`](data/workspace.json) file located in your clone of this repository.